-Poonam: How challenging it is to manage full time school and family at the same time?
-Do you have any time management tips for the prospective students?
+Poonam: How challenging it is to manage full-time school and family at the same time?
+Do you have any time management tips for prospective students?

-Poonam: Do you have any admissions tips for applicants for full time MBA program (essays, résumé, recommendation letters, interview, adjustment to the campus) etc.?
+Poonam: Do you have any admissions tips for applicants for a full-time MBA program (essays, résumé, recommendation letters, interview, adjustment to the campus), etc.?

 Carlos: Sure, the MBA application process is all about storytelling.
 Successful applicants have the ability to connect the dots between their background/experiences and their future goals, with a clear need for an MBA in between those pieces.
 An MBA is not an end in itself, but a platform to launch you into your future.

 Poonam: What are your favorite non-school books?
-What are you hobbies?
+What are your hobbies?

 Carlos: My favorite non-school book is “Jonathan Livingston Seagull” (I know, it’s cheesy, but I like it…) and my main hobby is cooking – I’m a foodie, and cooking is my way of bringing the world to my table.